Melancholie der Engel: Plot

 Brauth locks Melanie and Bianca in a stable while they are drugged and tied together, before sending Heinrich to abuse them.
 However, the two girls escape.
 Heinrich later abuses Clarissa and Katze has a breakdown and falls asleep naked in a corner.
 The next morning, Heinrich takes Clarissa out to a cliff side which she proceeds to throw herself off of.
 Anja finds the remains of the butchered pig and is sexually excited by touching them.
 Melanie digs up the remains of a fetus.

 Anja finds Katze in a visibly upset state.
 In a flashback sequence, Katze reflects on his life, loneliness, loss and misery.
 When Katze snaps back to reality, Anja begins comforting him before he throws her onto the ground, proceeding to urinate and defecate onto her.

-Katze begins attacking Bianca by ripping her pants off, wiping his anus with them and forcing them into her mouth, then forcing her to vomit by shoving his finger into her throat.
+Katze begins attacking Bianca by ripping her panties off, wiping his anus with them and forcing them into her mouth, then forcing her to vomit by shoving his finger into her throat.
 Heinrich starts beating Melanie, but this upsets Katze who, along with Anja, pulls Heinrich off of her.

 Katze states his conflicts with Heinrich have gone too far as Heinrich turns his violence on Bianca which sparks no reaction from Melanie.
 Brauth urinates on Bianca and she flees.
 Brauth, Katze, Anja and Heinrich follow her outside where they proceed to beat her.
 Brauth removes her ovaries with a knife.
 Simultaneously, Melanie masturbates while watching a videotape of Katze and Brauth mutilating a pregnant woman and killing the fetus.

 Brauth and Katze take Heinrich onto a river, where they disembowel him.
 That night, they burn his remains on a pyre and the group rejoices at his death.
 Melanie cuts off the eyes of a snail and Katze is blinded by a spark.

 The next morning, the group attempts to comfort Katze.
 Anja escorts him to his grave where he dies and is buried along with his belongings.
 Brauth embraces a distraught Melanie and the two stay at the house while Anja and the nun leave together.